 Real Time Commentary

 Street Fighter 6 is doing something super cool that's meant to add some excitement to your real-time battles.
 There's going to be a real-time commentary feature that can be turned on, which gives your battles the esports experience where popular FGC (Fighting Game Community) commentators speak on them.
-The commentators that have been added to the game for this new feature include Jeremy "Vicious" Lopez, Aru, Tasty Steve, James Chen, Kosuke Hiraiwa, and H.E.Demon Kakka, Thea Trinidad, and Hikaru Takahashi.
+The commentators that have been added to the game for this new feature include Jeremy "Vicious" Lopez, Aru, Tasty Steve, James Chen, Kosuke Hiraiwa, H.E.Demon Kakka, Thea Trinidad, and Hikaru Takahashi.